What You Need

 Follow These Steps

-Start with cream straight from the fridge: The colder it is, the easier and faster it’ll be to whip.
-Pour the cream into your bowl.
+Pop your bowl into the freezer 15 minutes ahead of time and make sure to start with cream straight from the fridge: the colder everything is, the easier and faster whipping will be.
+Pour the cream into the chilled bowl.

 Tip: One cup of whipping cream makes about two cups of whipped cream.

-When the cream starts to thicken, just before soft peaks form, add sugar and continue to whip.
-A good rule of thumb is 2 tablespoons of sugar for every cup of cream; adjust the sweetness to your own taste.
+A good rule of thumb is 2 tablespoons of sugar for every cup of cream, though feel free to adjust the sweetness to your own taste.
+Tip: If you're in a hurry, powdery confectioners’ sugar dissolves faster than the granulated variety.

 Beat the cream until it begins to thicken.